-In running, swimming and high repetitions calisthenics, the journey to competitive scores is often met with training plateaus.
-This workout will help you focus on improving on calisthenics if you are stuck on a plateau and help you get into better and faster running and swimming shape for fitness tests like the Navy PST, RECON Test, and the Air Force PAST.
+In running, swimming and high-repetition calisthenics, the journey to competitive scores often is met with training plateaus.
+This workout will help you focus on improving on calisthenics if you are stuck on a plateau and help you get into better and faster running and swimming shape for fitness tests like the Navy physical screening test, RECON test and the Air Force physical ability and stamina test.

 Here are a few rules and training ideas to help you get off the plateau with a few changes to your weekly routine:

-When doing tough workout days like the one below, I recommend that you take a mobility day prior to this one.
-During this week, the upper body days were Monday and Wednesday with leg days in between.
+When doing tough workout days like the one below, I recommend that you take a mobility day before this one.
+During this week, the upper-body days were Monday and Wednesday, with leg day on Tuesday.
 A variety of running and swimming was done on these days as well.

-However, on Friday, make it a mobility day off where you do a series of 5 minutes of easy cardio options (bike, row, swim, or soft ground jog) followed by 5 minutes of stretching, foam rolling, and massage tooling.
-Repeat that 5 times and finish with a short swim, tread and dynamic stretches in chest deep water.
+On Friday, make it a mobility day off where you do a series of five minutes of easy cardio options (bike, row, swim, or soft ground jog), followed by five minutes of stretching, foam rolling and massage tooling.
+Repeat that five times and finish with a short swim, tread and dynamic stretches in chest-deep water.

-After this easy recovery day, you are now ready for the once a week workout of the following:
+After this easy recovery day, you are now ready for this once-a-week workout: